 The symbol of the great spirit is the following:

-Since it is traditional for the American Indian people not to argue over religious concepts, considering such arguments foolish, they invite everyone, especially the rainbow people, to join them, each in their own way and expression, in the reverence of Wakan Tanka.
+Since it is traditional for the American Indian people not to argue over religious concepts.
+They invite everyone, especially the rainbow people, to join them.
+Each in their own way and expression, in the reverence of Wakan Tanka.

 The lakota prayer: